Ananthu303/Csv-api/README.md

 ### 7. Usage

 1. **Import Postman Collection:**
-   - Open the Postman collection provided in the repository (`CSV Upload API.postman_collection.json`).
+   - Open the Postman collection provided in the repository (`CSV API.postman_collection.json`).

 2. **Upload a CSV file:**
    - Navigate to the endpoint: